- SLU Brand Identity

 School of Nursing The name of both the school and the building at 3525 Caroline Mall.
 When referring to the school, use full name on first reference.
 Capitalized only when full name is used; "nursing school."

-School of Social Work A school within the College of Education and Public Service.
+School of Social Work A school within the College for Public Health and Social Justice.
 Use full name on first reference.
 Capitalized only when full name is used.

 Schwitalla Hall The preferred name for a building in which the School of Medicine is housed.
 Also known informally as the medical school building.